 But in the face of exhausting hormones, work schedules, and toddlers at home, how is a pregnant mama supposed to get in a regular exercise routine?

 This blog will help generate some ideas for exercise for tired, pregnant moms, so that they can enjoy healthier pregnancies and newborns!

 Ideal Exercise Prescription for Moms

-Ideally, moms should be exercising for at least 30 minutes per day 3-5 times per week at a moderate intensity, or a 5-7 out of 10 if 10 is maximum capacity.
+Ideally, you should be exercising for at least 30 minutes per day 3-5 times per week at a moderate intensity, or a 5-7 out of 10 if 10 is your maximum capacity.